 Why should I study computer science?

 According to the Bureau of Labor Statistics, employment for software developers is projected to grow 30 percent from 2010 to 2020, much faster than the average for all occupations.
 In addition, first-year salaries for students graduating with 4-year degrees in computer science are among the highest of any career.
-This has been our experience with our 100% placement of our Computer Science graduates and recent starting salaries from $60,000 to $95,000.
+This has been our experience with our 100% placement rate among recent Computer Science graduates, who report starting salaries from $60,000 to $95,000.

 What can I do with this degree?